-- Recurrence based approaches have taken an important place in dynamical systems analysis.
+Recurrence based approaches have taken an important place in dynamical systems analysis.
 Related approaches have been used for several decades.
 The basis of this analysis is finding recurrent points on a trajectory in the phase space of a dynamical system.
-The first recurrence based analysis - 20 method was introduced by Poincaré as the method of the first recurrence times (Poincaré, 1890).
-A Poincaré recurrence is the sequence of time intervals between two visits of a trajectory to the same interval (or volume, depending on the dimension of the trajectories). - 25 Among the different approaches to investigate dynamical properties by recurrence, the recurrence plot (RP) is a multifaceted and powerful approach to study different aspects of dynamical systems.
-RPs were first introduced as a visualization of recurrent states of phase space trajectories (Eckmann - 30 et al., 1987), but then enriched by different quantification techniques for characterizing dynamical properties, regime transitions, synchronization, etc. (Marwan et al., 2007).
+The first recurrence based analysis method was introduced by Poincaré as the method of the first recurrence times (Poincaré, 1890).
+A Poincaré recurrence is the sequence of time intervals between two visits of a trajectory to the same interval (or volume, depending on the dimension of the trajectories).

+Among the different approaches to investigate dynamical properties by recurrence, the recurrence plot (RP) is a multifaceted and powerful approach to study different aspects of dynamical systems.
+RPs were first introduced as a visualization of recurrent states of phase space trajectories (Eckmann et al., 1987), but then enriched by different quantification techniques for characterizing dynamical properties, regime transitions, synchronization, etc. (Marwan et al., 2007).
 In the study of complex systems, one of the most important issues is finding dynamical transitions or regime changes.
-Transitions in the dynamics can be detected by different RP based measures, which in general are powerful to study complex, real-world systems (Trulla et al., 1996; Marwan et al., 2002; Donges et al., 2011).
-Examples of their successful application in real-world systems can be found in life science (Riley et al., 1999; Marwan et al., 2002; Neuman et al., 2009; Carrubba et al., 2012), Earth science (Marwan et al., 2003; Matcharashvili et al., 2008; Donges et al., 2011), astrophysics (Asghari et al., 2004; Zolotova et al., 2009), and others (Marwan, 2008).
+Transitions powerful to study complex, real-world systems (Trulla et al., 1996; Marwan et al., 2002; Donges et al., 2011).
+Examples of their successful application in real-world systems can be found in life science (Riley et al., 1999; Marwan et al., 2002; Neuman et al., 2009; Carrubba et al., 2012), Earth science (Marwan et al., 2003; Matcharashvili et al., 2009; Danges et al., 2011). extraplycing (Aagheri et al., 2004; Zelatava et al., 2020)